-Goal / Objective 2015 - 2016 KPI Target Final Results 5.1 Continue to evolve SRC's CSR programming to maintain G4 reporting level with the Global Reporting Initiative.
-G4 Reporting Level Maintained Become more visibly active in demonstrating Corporate Social Responsibility (CSR).
-5.2 Contribute employee time and conduct a significant, proactive CSR initiative in the communities within which we live and work.
-384.5 hours 76 individuals
+KPI TARGET RESULT 5.1 Continue to evolve SRC's CSR programming to maintain G4 reporting level with the Global Reporting Initiative.
+Report submitted 5.2 Contribute employee time and conduct a significant, proactive CSR initiative in the communities within which we live and work.
+240.5 hours 67 individuals